sunsakis/Yescrow/README.md

-# Yescrow - a smart contract escrow agent.
+# Yescrow - your smart contract escrow agent.

 Yescrow is a smart contract to build trust between online strangers.